YadavAkhileshh/ArogyaAgent/README.md

 ### 💧 Agent 2: AI Schedule Builder
 **What it does:**
+- 10 detailed questions about your routine
-- Answer questions in ANY language (Hindi, English, etc.)
+- Answer in ANY language (Hindi, English, etc.)
-- AI creates personalized full-day schedule
+- AI creates absorption-focused timing plan
-- Tells best time, what to take with, what to avoid
+- Considers meals, beverages, exercise, sleep
 - Generates SMS reminder message

 **Example:**
 ```
-Q: When do you wake up?
+Q: What time do you eat breakfast, lunch, dinner?
-A: सुबह 7 बजे (or "7 AM" or "morning 7")
+A: Breakfast at 9 am, lunch at 2 pm, dinner at 9 pm
 ↓
-AI understands and creates schedule
+Q: Do you drink tea/coffee?
+When?
+A: Tea at 8:30 am and 5 pm
 ↓
+AI creates optimal schedule avoiding conflicts
+↓
-Shows: Take at 8:00 AM with milk after breakfast
+Shows: Dose 1 at 9:30 AM (after breakfast, avoids tea)
 ```

 ---